mlasselle22/mlasselle22.github.io/_projects/Burst_Disk_Canister/index.md

   - SOLIDWORKS CAD
   - SOLIDWORKS FEA
   - O-ring Seal Design
+  - Tolerancing
   - CNC Milling
   - Hydrostatic Testing
 main-image: /Ankle_Biter.JPEG
 ---

 ## Overview
-Designed and developed a Burst Disk Canister for Cyclone Rocketry’s piston ejection system to improve the reliability of black powdered burning at high altitudes.
-The canister was modeled in SOLIDWORKS CAD, with radial O-ring seals versus the previous gasket-based design.
-Structural integrity was analyzed using SOLIDWORKS FEA and verified with hand analysis of thick-walled pressure vessel calculations.
-Multiple iterations were created, each progressively smaller while maintaining performance.
-Hydrostatic testing was conducted for each design to validate proper sealing and predictable burst disk activation at the desired pressure.
+Designed and developed a Burst Disk Canister for Cyclone Rocketry’s piston ejection system to improve the reliability of black powder ignition at high altitudes.
+The canister was modeled in SOLIDWORKS CAD, incorporating radial O-ring seals to replace the previous gasket-based design.
+ANSI tolerancing standards were applied to ensure proper fit and sealing between the O-rings and mating components.
+Structural integrity was analyzed using SOLIDWORKS FEA and verified through hand calculations of thick-walled pressure vessels.
+Multiple iterations were developed, each progressively smaller while maintaining performance.
+Hydrostatic testing validated proper sealing and predictable burst disk activation at the desired pressure.

 ---